learn-co-curriculum/dsc-fitting-a-logistic-regression-model-lab/README.md

 # Comments:

-Note how removing the insignificant features had little impact on the r^2 value of our model.
+Note how removing the insignificant features had little impact on the $R^2$ value of our model.

 ## Summary

-Well done.
-In this lab we practiced using stats models to build a logistic regression model.
-We then reviewed interpreting the results, building upon our previous stats knowledge, similar to linear regression.
+Well done!
+In this lab, you practiced using stats models to build a logistic regression model.
+You then reviewed interpreting the results, building upon your previous stats knowledge, similar to linear regression.
 Continue on to take a look at building logistic regression models in Sci-kit learn!